How To Write In The Third Person

 Q: How can I make my third-person narration sound more natural and less stiff?

 A: Read your writing aloud to identify awkward phrasing.
-Vary your sentence structure and use more active voice.
-Focus on conveying the character's voice and perspective through their actions and dialogue, rather than relying on overly formal narration.
+That said, vary your sentence structure and use more active voice.
+Focus on conveying the character's voice and perspective through their actions and dialogue, rather than relying on overly formal narration The details matter here..

 Conclusion